 The Miele Titan is our top pick for the average buyer.
 It’s better than the Dyson or the C2 on carpeting, and it’s versatile enough to handle pretty much any surface.
 It’s not quite as refined or ergonomic as the Cat & Dog, but unless you want to spend nearly $400 more, we think the Titan is the best you can do!
 It has HEPA-certified filters, a powered carpet head, and all the accessories you really need to manage pet allergies in a home with lots of different flooring types.
 It’s not as quiet, refined, or versatile as the Cat & Dog, though.

 The Miele Cat & Dog is the best vacuum here in practically every regard.
 It’s the quietest, the most ergonomic, and the most versatile.
 It works well on all flooring types, and given all the tools and suction settings you can cater it to just about any surface.
 It’s the only one that controls animal odors, and the filter bags are the largest of the Miele’s.
-We recommend it to anyone who simply wants the best of the best.
 The big downside is the price.
 At close to $1000, this is a very expensive buy.

 Depending on which type of vacuum you’re looking for, and how you’re planning to use your cleaning machine, there are lots of specific factors you’ll want to think about.
 You’ll find more specific buying guides in our smaller guides, which you’ll find below!